Student Impact Grants

 Presented to: David Sawhill at Claremont High School

-This 10-week program will take place during second semester and will include a realistic online budgeting simulation where each student has a job with earned income, pay taxes, and participate in a 401k, all while renting an apartment, paying typical personal bills, and managing checking and savings account balances.
+This annual 10-week program includes a realistic online budgeting simulation where each student had a job with earned income, pay taxes, and participate in a 401k, all while renting an apartment, paying typical personal bills, and managing checking and savings account balances.
 This program is primarily funded by a dedicated gift from DA Davidson.

 Outdoor Instrumental Music – $1,515